simple-sifu/nestScratch/README.md

 > ls
 > package.json

-> npm install
+# libraries needed

-# Contains vast majority of functions, classes, etc, that we need from Nest
+1. Contains vast majority of functions, classes, etc, that we need from Nest

 @nestjs/common@7.6.17

 @nestjs/core@7.6.17

-# Lets Nest use Express JS for handling HTTP requests.
+2. Lets Nest use Express JS for handling HTTP requests.
 This is an express adapter

 @nestjs/platform-express@7.6.17

-# Helps make decorators work.
+3. Helps make decorators work.

 reflect-metadata@0.1.13

 typescript@4.3.2

+# outline of course

 1. Install deps
 2. Setup Typescript compiler settings. see tsconfig.json